EPRD teaching staff

 MCE Practical Tutor

-Duc completed his Medical Degree in 2012, graduating from Pham Ngoc Thach University of Medicine, Vietnam, where he then worked clinically.
-In 2015, Duc graduated from Master of Clinical Embryology at Monash University.
-Duc has been a practical tutor for the MCE program since graduating.
-He has become an invaluable and integral member of the EPRD team, introducing new technology and training methods.
-Duc plays a key role in teaching the advanced training courses (ICSI and biopsy) offered by EPRD to those working in the IVF industry.
+Dr Duc Huynh graduated with a Doctor of Medicine degree in 2012 from Pham Ngoc Thach University of Medicine, Ho Chi Minh city, Vietnam where he then worked clinically.
+In 2015, He completed the Master of Clinical Embryology (MCE) at Monash University, Australia and has been a practical tutor for the MCE program and a trainer of the EPRD’s workshops since graduating.
+Dr Huynh has become an invaluable and integral member of the EPRD team, introducing new technology and training methods.

 MCE Lecturer/Prac Tutor and Education Design

-Emma graduated as Dux from the Master of Clinical Embryology in 2012 and has trained and worked as a clinical embryologist since her graduation.
-In 2014 she won a joint tender to create an Embryology Training manual and logbook for Embryologists and Andrologists in Australia and New Zealand commissioned by Scientists in Reproductive Technology (SIRT) a sub-group representing the scientific membership of The Fertility Society of Australia.
-This was published early 2016.
-Emma became a committee member for SIRT last year and has initiated and promoted several educational meetings and workshops within the SIRT community.
-Emma’s strength in design and delivery of educational material has been apparent since her study days.
-Find out more about Emma.
+Dr Emma Lingham graduated as Dux from the Master of Clinical Embryology in 2012 and has trained and worked as a clinical embryologist since her graduation.
+In 2014, she won a joint tender to create an Embryology Training manual and logbook for embryologists and andrologists in Australia and New Zealand commissioned by Scientists in Reproductive Technology (SIRT) a sub-group representing the scientific membership of The Fertility Society of Australia.
+Dr Lingham became a committee member for SIRT in 2017 and has initiated and coordinated many educational meetings and conferences within the Australian embryology community.